06 August 2020

 Tip #3: Use an acid to remove excess sebum and clogged pores

 Incorporate acids in your skincare routine to remove excess oils and clogged pores.
 You can easily find acids in skincare products such as facial cleansers and toners.
-Over the counter acid products may not be as effective as in-clinic chemical peels; but they can help with improving acne to an extent.
+Over the counter acid products may not be as effective as in-clinic chemical peels; but they can help with improving acne or pimples to an extent.

 I would recommend using beta-hydroxy acid (BHA) or salicylic acid to remove blackheads and whiteheads.
 If you have sensitive skin or an allergy to salicylic acid; consider using milder acids like polyhydroxyacids (PHA) instead.